Basic User Groups, Roles, & Entitlements

 Entitlements Behavior - Important Information

-• Conflicting entitlements - If a user is part of multiple groups and entitlements are applied to both groups, the user will receive the most permissive entitlements.
-For example, if one group gives the user “viewer” entitlement and another provides the user “editor” entitlement, the user will ultimately gain the "editor" entitlement.
+Conflicting entitlements - If a user is part of multiple groups and entitlements are applied to both groups, the user will receive the most permissive entitlements.
+For example, if one group gives the user viewer entitlement and another provides the user editor entitlement, the user will ultimately gain the editor entitlement.

-• Auditing Users - For customers looking to audit their user configurations, we recommend taking advantage of the export feature.
-Navigate to "Identity Management --> Users" and then click the "Download" button.
+Auditing Users - For customers looking to audit their user configurations, we recommend taking advantage of the export feature.
+Navigate to Identity Management > Users and then click the Download button.
 Use the CSV data to review possible duplicate users and associated entitlements prior to creating your new group structure.

 Entitlements, through Basic User Groups, give domain users control over basic users' and organization admins' permissions to access certain parts of the InsightCloudSec platform.
-As of 21.2.3 these are all managed at a group level through Basic User Groups.
+These are all managed at a group level through Basic User Groups.
+Access to these entitlements is available to administrators through Administration > Identity Management on the Basic User Groups tab.

 View Resources Permission Required